Last Updated on February 26, 2023 by Shari Mason

 2. Porterhouse T-Bone

-The huge 23-ounce Porterhouse steak is what a husband loves at this restaurant.
-However, despite their beefy flavor, these T-bone steaks aren’t the number-one option because of the bone in the center.
+The huge 23-ounce Porterhouse steak is what my husband loves at this restaurant.
+However, despite their beefy flavor, these T-bones aren’t the number-one option because of the bone in the center.

 3. Bone in Ribeye Steak

-At Texas Roadhouse, the bone-in version of the rib eye is 20 ounces and has a better flavor because the bone is still attached to the meat.
-It can be cooked to order and comes with two sides at a good price.
+The bone-in version of the rib eye is 20 ounces and has a better flavor because the bone is still attached to the meat.
+It can be cooked to order and comes with two Texas Roadhouse sides at a reasonable price.

 4. New York Strip

-The popular New York strip steak at Texas Roadhouse is known for being tender and tasty.
-This sirloin is available in an 8-ounce thick or 12-ounce traditional cut with two sides.
+The famous New York strip steak is known for being tender and tasty.
+This sirloin steak is available in an 8-ounce thick or 12-ounce traditional cut with two sides.

-Even though it costs more than ordinary sirloin steaks, it is thought to be tastier.
-The only downside is that it is less tender than other cuts.
+Even though it costs more than ordinary sirloin, I find it more tastier.
+The only downside is that it is less tender than other steaks.

 5. Steak Kabob

-At Texas Roadhouse, kabobs differ from what you might expect at a family barbeque.
-This steak is marinated and cooked to the desired temperature, giving it flavor and texture.
+Kabobs may be different from what you might expect at a family barbeque.
+It is marinated and cooked to the desired temperature, giving it flavor and texture.

 Just like filet medallions, it is cut near the short loin.
 The kabob also comes with onions, mushrooms, tomatoes, red peppers, green peppers, and the same seasoned rice as the filet medallions.